Business Plan

 Market Analysis

 The market analysis presents research on the target industry, customer demographics, market size, growth projections, and trends that create opportunities or threats.
-It demonstrates that the entrepreneur understands the market landscape and has identified a viable customer base.
+It demonstrates that the entrepreneur understands the market and has identified a viable customer base.

 Organization and Management